jadebono/DLT5141/javascript/javascript.md

 console.log(myObject.name); // using dot notation to print "Satoshi"
 ```

 - `array` - an array is a special kind of object used to store multiple values in a single variable.
-It can hold more than one value (of any type) at a time, with each value accessible by a numerical index.
+An array is enclosed by square brackets `[]` and it can hold more than one value (of any type) at a time, with each value accessible by a numerical index.
 The index starts from 0.
-Individual items in an array can be accessed using the index, for example array[0] returns the FIRST item in the array:
+Individual items in an array can be accessed using the index, for example array[0] returns the FIRST item in the array.
+To initialize an array, put items separated by a comma between `[]` (square brackets).

 ```js
 let BITCOINMAXSUPPLY = 21000000;